 Join Intuit on the last Wednesday of the month for One Night Stand, a free series of art talks that focus on individual works of art from the museum’s collections and exhibitions.
-This month, museum educator Paulina Lopez will engage attendees in a conversation about artist Kevin Sampson and his piece Port Wine Stains.
+This month, museum educator Paulina Lopez joins artist Kevin Sampson in a conversation about his artistic career and his piece Port Wine Stains.

 Closed captions will be available at the virtual program.
 Please contact Paula Santos at firstname.lastname@example.org with questions related to accessibility accommodations.